Digital-Tech-KKHS/year-12-game-design-Ericaf06/documents/Sprint docs/Sprint Document 3.md

 # Sprint Summary
 ## **Sprint Reflection and summary**
 In this sprint I focused on developing the mvp fully.
 To do this I still had to make a way for the player to win.
 Like I suggested I do in my last sprint I have begun adding a boss enemy which takes damage and when killed makes the player win and displays a win screen.
-The main functions of this final boss that I have begun adding is that
+The main functions of this final boss that I have begun adding is that the boss follows my player using atan2 and that the player has to defeat the boss to be able to win.

 ## **Major Changes and Achievements Described**